wnchan/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Adding a student**
+**Use Case: UC3 - Access social media**

 **MSS**

-1. Student requests to add their personal information.
+1. Student requests to list students.
-2. StudentConnect adds the student’s information into the list.
+2. Student clicks on social media link of a person.
+3. Student connect opens the social media link in the browser.

    Use case ends.

-**Extensions**

-* 2a.
-Input is invalid.
-    * StudentConnect displays error message.
+**Extensions:**

+* 1a.
+Student requests to find a student instead.
+    * Use case resumes from step 2.

+* 4a.
+The website linked does not exist.
+    * 4a1.
+Browser shows that corresponding link does not exist.

       Use case ends.

+* 4b.
+Hyperlink does not exist
+    * 4b1.
+StudentConnect does not redirect to the browser.

+      Use case ends.

-**Use Case: Find a student**
+**Use Case: Edit a student**

 **MSS**

-1. Student requests to find students by name with keyword(s).
+1. Student requests to update a specific student’s details on the list by email.
-2. StudentConnect shows a list of students whose name(s) contain the keyword(s).
+2. StudentConnect shows a list of students containing the student with the updated details.

    Use case ends.

 **Extensions:**

-* 2a.
-The given keyword(s) does not match any of the students’ names.
+* 1a.
+The given email is invalid.

-    Use case ends.

-**Use Case: Filter students**

-**MSS**

-1. Student requests to filter students by tutorial slot.
-2. StudentConnect shows a list of students whose tutorial(s) contain the given slot.

-    Use case ends.

-* 2a.
-The given slot(s) does not match any of the students' tutorial slots.
+    * 1a1.
+StudentConnect shows an error message.

   Use case ends.

 **Use Case: Delete a student**